grscheller/dotfiles/README.md

      $
   ```

+* Above needs to be done from the root of the dotfiles repo

 ## Editing Neovim Config with LSP

 To edit one version of Neovim using nvim running another version of the
 configuration can be tricky.
-To get around this, the `grsSwap` script toggles
+To help with this, the `grsSwap` script toggles
 a symlink `~/.config/nvim/lua/grs/`->`dotfiles/config/nvime/lua/grs/` with
 a directory in the installed code base.

 * [grsSwap](grsSwap)
-* Running `.dotfilesInstall` will fail if symlink is in place
-* Fish abriviation exists so you don't actually have to be in the repo
 * From the base of the cloned repo run

   ```sh
      $ ./grsSwap
      ...
   ```

+* Fish abriviation `grsSway` exists, so you don't have to this from the repo
+* Running `.dotfilesInstall` will fail if symlink is toggled in place

 ## Repo's purposes is to